New Jersey Passes Statewide Earned Sick Leave Act

 The Paid Sick Leave Act prohibits employers from taking any retaliatory action against employees for using sick time or reporting violations of the Paid Sick Leave Act.

 Employers also cannot count sick leave earned under the law as an absence that results in discipline, discharge, demotion, suspension, a loss or reduction of pay, or any other adverse action.
-Under the Act, there will be a presumption that an adverse action against an employee is retaliatory if it takes place within 90 days of the employee exercising his or her rights under the Paid Sick Leave Act.
+Under the Act, there will be a presumption that adverse action against an employee is retaliatory if it takes place within 90 days of the employee exercising his or her rights under the Paid Sick Leave Act.

 What are the remedies for a violation?